-- This computer must have a sound card, microphone, and speakers installed - I The Bluetooth radio on both on this computer and the remote device must support audio.
+- This computer must have a sound card, microphone, and speakers installed. - The Bluetooth hardware on this computer and on the remote device must support audio.

 Configure the Headset Service

 - From the Windows system tray, right-click the Bluetooth icon, select Advanced Configuration > Local Services, and then double-click the Headset service. - Set the common configuration properties of the service, and then click OK.